Lead generation in recruitment – tips and ideas

 In many cases, the first interaction may not be enough to get customers convinced by your offer.
 However, once they see it for the 3rd or 4th time, they may start to check your business out on employment satisfaction websites and do major soul-searching that will make them apply for the job in the end.

-As already mentioned – lead generation process for recruitment is very much like a traditional lead generation process for converting customers.
+As already mentioned – lead generation process for recruitment is very much like a traditional lead generation strategies for converting customers.
 The recruitment lead generation funnel is very similar to a traditional marketing or sales funnel and consists of a few phases such as:

 Landing pages and recruitment campaigns are highly effective when it comes to raising awareness, consideration and increasing interest.
 Once you prepare appropriate social media or Google Ads campaigns, the odds of converting the best applicants for a job are in your favour.